The Anzac Centenary

 Between 2014 and 2018, Australia and New Zealand will commemorate the Anzac Centenary, marking 100 years since our involvement in World War I.

-Australians have been involved in a long list of military campaigns over the years.
-From the Colonial wars to the First and Second World Wars, the Korean War, Malayan Emergency, Borneo, and the Indonesia Confrontation, the Vietnam War, the Gulf War, Afghanistan and Iraq, Australians have shown they are prepared to defend the right for freedom and democracy.
-Australia has also had peacekeepers in the field with the United Nations continuously for over 50 years.
-In Indonesia in 1947, Australians were part of the very first group of UN military observers anywhere in the world, and were, in fact, the first into the field.
+Australians have been involved in a long list of military campaigns, from the Colonial wars to the World War I and World War II, the Korean War, the Malayan Emergency, the Indonesia Confrontation, the Vietnam War, the Gulf War, and war in Afghanistan and Iraq.
+Australian peacekeepers have also been in the field with the United Nations continuously for over 50 years.

-By keeping the ANZAC flame alive, we remember the many soldiers, sailors, airmen nurses and other service personnel who have helped shape Australia's identity.
-They taught us priceless lessons about courage, resilience, self-belief and mateship.
-They taught us that ordinary people are far from ordinary.
-These are the lessons we all endeavor to take with us, to never forget.
-We take honour in remembering these great Australians today and always.
+The actions of the Australian and New Zealand Army Corps (ANZAC) during the Gallipoli campaign left a powerful legacy.
+We remember the many soldiers, sailors, airmen, nurses and other service personnel who have helped shape Australia's identity.
+They continue to teach us about courage, resilience and mateship.
+We take honour in remembering these Australians, today and always.

 The extraordinary war effort of the Australian and New Zealand Army Corps (ANZACs) made a significant contribution to forging this nation’s identity.
 The upcoming Anzac Centenary will be a major event for our nation.
 It will commemorate not only the original ANZACs who served at Gallipoli and the Western Front, but also recognise more than a century of service by Australian servicemen and women.